 Camp Courage and Camp Friendship are names that have been around for decades.
-Through the years, Camp Eden Wood, Camp Courage North and Camp New Hope have been added.
+Through the years, Camp Eden Wood, and Camp Courage North have been added.
 We are now working together as True Friends, a non-profit organization focused on this mission: Providing life-changing experiences that enhance independence and self-esteem for children and adults with disabilities.

 We are camp and so much more

 Our programs and services include summer and winter camp, day camp, respite, therapy riding, travel and team building.
 We serve individuals with physical, developmental and learning disabilities.
 Through partnering with other organizations, we also host a wide variety of health and education camps.
-With five Minnesota camps and a Twin Cities office in Plymouth, we serve nearly 4,000 children and adults with disabilities each year.
+With four Minnesota camps and a Twin Cities office in Plymouth, we serve nearly 25,000 individuals of all abilities each year.

 Our name: Why True Friends?

 Many people with disabilities don’t have a wide circle of friends.
 We see the outcomes at camp … true friendships between campers, staff and volunteers.

 We envision a world where experiences and adventures are open to individuals of all abilities.
 Friends are good, True Friends are better.

 The center figure represents individuals with disabilities.
 The wheelchair is purposely subtle because True Friends see the person first, not the disability.
 Blue and green colors represent the lakes and trees of our camps – a distinctive environment where our programs take place.
 The two figures on either side, and the two colors in the name represent the two legacy organizations coming together to support people with disabilities.
 It also shows one of the goals of our programs – creating friendships.

 Our Story in Photos: